A database is basically just a list. Some lists are a lot more complicated than others!

 Example: Sort prices from highest to lowest.

-Filter = a rule that hides the records that do not match the criteria in the rule.
+Filter = a rule that shows only the records that match the criteria in the rule.

 Filtering does not delete records!
-It just temporarily hides them.
+It just shows the records that match.

 Query = a method of viewing, changing, combining, or analyzing data.